cilium/community/CONTRIBUTOR-LADDER.md

 ### Committer

-Committers have write privileges and voting privileges, and are collectively responsible for steering the project in a positive direction.
+Committers have write, merge, and voting privileges, and are collectively responsible for steering the project in a positive direction.
 As such it represents a significant level of trust in an individual's commitment to working with other committers and the community at large for the benefit of the project.

 Committers have all the rights and responsibilities of a Reviewer, plus: